Orioles set homer mark in 8-7 win over Angels | New Country 923

 Alberto’s two-run single in the eighth inning chased Angels’ reliever Ty Buttrey (6-5).
 Buttery recorded just one out while giving up two hits and two runs.

+“I wasn’t executing my fastball and a couple of those pitches were supposed to be up in the zone,” Buttrey said.
+“They were right out over the plate, didn’t execute my slider.
+You face good hitters and they are going to capitalize on missed pitches.
+You have to figure it out.”

 Orioles left-hander Richard Bleier (2-0) struck out one in a scoreless inning and picked up the victory.
-Givens got four outs for his ninth save.
+Givens got four outs to earn the save.

+“I always believed we have talent,” Givens said.
+“We’d just make some minor errors.
+At the same time, it’s learning and rebuilding with this team.
+We’ve got a lot of young guys.
+We’ve got some veterans and a lot of rookies who just haven’t been the big leagues much, so they’re learning and having a good experience, learning from the first half, and now, in the second half, we don’t make as many mistakes as we (did).”

 TRAINER’S ROOM